MASTER OF ARTS

 The Master of Arts in educational leadership degree in the Department of Educational Leadership, Research and Technology at Western Michigan University is based on a performance-driven leadership model in which students actively participate in a variety of activities designed to prepare them for the challenges faced by today’s educational organizations.
 Supporting students who want to develop as leaders ready to handle the many educational challenges facing institutions and organizations in a diverse society.
 Students will be better prepared for current and future challenges and be more competitive in the job market.

-After graduating from this program, you will be prepared for leadership positions in an educational capacity in institutions and organizations.
-Some examples include: K-12 building level principal or other administrator, positions emphasizing student development and student services at colleges and universities, higher education administrator or executive director of a nonprofit organization.
+After graduating from this program, depending on the concentration students will be prepared for leadership positions in an educational capacity in institutions and organizations.
+Some examples include: K-12 building level principal or other administrator, positions emphasizing student development and student services at colleges and universities, higher education administrator, or leaders in educationally related nonprofit organization.

 Internship and field experiences vary depending on which concentration students choose.
 The capstone is a culminating experience taken in the final semester of the performance-driven leadership curriculum.
 Students enroll in a course where they will complete their performance-driven leadership portfolio and also complete a field-based experiential learning internship to put theory into practice.
 This phase of the program is designed to bring clarification and closure to concepts explored throughout the master's degree.
 While students work with their faculty advisor to discuss options and opportunities, it is the student’s responsibility to research and seek internship opportunities.

 - College of Education and Human Development

 - International Admissions and Services

 (from left to right)